-- Regular exams: - There will be four regular exams, two modules per exam. - Each exam is worth 12.5% of the overall grade. - No exams are dropped, so a student may miss up to three exams and still pass the class - Make-up exams can be taken for a limited time with an acceptable reason (e.g. death in family, injury, possibly contagious with a virus, etc.).
-Contact the instructor as soon as you can, given the emergency. - Regular exams are short answer questions that may require definitions, descriptions, lists, and/or calculations. - Students are allowed one side of a 3"x 5" card of hand-written notes for each exam, which is submitted with the exam. - Lecture problems and the homework keys demonstrate the type of work that is to be submitted on exams.
+- Regular exams: - There will be four regular exams, three modules per exam. - Each exam is worth 12.5% of the overall grade. - No exams are dropped. - Make-up exams can be taken for a limited time with an acceptable reason (e.g. death in family, injury, possibly contagious with a virus, etc.).
+Contact the instructor as soon as you can, given the emergency. - Regular exams are short answer questions that may require definitions, descriptions, lists, and/or calculations. - Periodic Table provided. - Students are allowed one side of a 3"x 5" card of hand-written notes for each exam, which is submitted with the exam. - Lecture problems and the homework keys demonstrate the type of work that is to be submitted for exams.